migeed-z/pyrefly-pydantic-demo/README.md

 ### 4. Make sure you are using the right conda env in your IDE
-If you are using an IDE, make sure you set your conda environment to `pyrefly-pydantic-demo`.
+If you are using an IDE, make sure you set your environment to `pyrefly-pydantic-demo`.
 Instructions on how to do so in VSCode can be found [here](https://code.visualstudio.com/docs/python/environments#_select-and-activate-an-environment).